lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 -- May be sent by EE, RA, or CA (depending on message content).
 -- The OPTIONAL infoValue parameter of InfoTypeAndValue will -- typically be omitted for some of the examples given above.
--- The receiver is free to ignore any contained OBJECT IDs that it -- does not recognize.
+-- The receiver is free to ignore any contained OIDs that it -- does not recognize.
 If sent from EE to CA, the empty set -- indicates that the CA may send
 -- any/all information that it wishes.

 GenRepContent ::= SEQUENCE OF InfoTypeAndValue
--- Receiver MAY ignore any contained OIDs that it does not -- recognize.
+-- The receiver MAY ignore any contained OIDs that it does not -- recognize.

 ErrorMsgContent ::= SEQUENCE {